 The Reputation of Congenials

-We had eight Hogan consultants with a combined 82 years of experience provide independent written interpretations of the Congenials profile shown in Figure 1.
+We had eight Hogan consultants with a combined 82 years of experience provide independent written interpretations of the personality profile of Congenials shown in Figure 1.
 Some of the words our experts most frequently used to describe Congenials were “nice,” “willing,” “resilient,” “submissive,” “listener,” and “agreeable.”
 Additionally, we examined the workplace reputations of Congenials by drawing on Hogan 360° data gathered with Hogan distributor Peter Berry Consultancy.

 Colleagues, supervisors, and subordinates said Congenials bring a positive attitude to work, manage emotions maturely, are calm and even tempered, are never rude or abrasive, and are positive role models for others.
 At the same time, Congenials’ work colleagues also said that Congenials are not particularly competitive or driven and that they have difficulty in recognizing and challenging poor performance.
 In other words, Congenials are seen by their coworkers as friendly, optimistic, and caring, but not particularly driven to produce results.

-Lastly, our job performance archive also tells us that Congenials are seen as high performers when it comes to engagement, team building, handling stress, and relationship building.
+Lastly, our job performance archive also tells us that the personality profile of Congenials is seen as high performers when it comes to engagement, team building, handling stress, and relationship building.
 Moreover, Congenials were rated the highest-performing group overall by their supervisors.
 To summarize, Congenials are friendly, polite, relaxed, and rule abiding at work, but they’re not particularly interested in climbing the corporate ladder.

 Common Careers for Congenials

 Congenials prefer careers through which they can connect with others.
 They also prefer cooperation to competition and would rather work with people than work against them.
-Our data show Congenials are overrepresented in administrative and clerical jobs.
+Our data show the personality profile of Congenials is overrepresented in administrative and clerical jobs.
 Not surprisingly, they are underrepresented in sales jobs, which tend to be more competitive than cooperative in nature.

 We also found that Congenials are underrepresented in entry-level supervisory and managerial roles.
 Additionally, Congenials are rarely entrepreneurs.
 In popular media, characters such as Groot (Marvel), Ann Perkins (Parks and Recreation), and Olaf (Disney’s Frozen) are prototypical Congenials — optimistic, friendly, and cooperative.